 Skin infections

-It can occur if the cat is not bathed regularly or if harsh products are used.
+It can happen if the cat isn’t bathed often or if you use harsh products.

 Respiratory issues